 3. Empty downdraft tables

-These work as a secondary cleaning system to remove the leftover residues of harmful fumes after the primary solutions.
-The units are installed 12-14 feet above the ground and, therefore, may be hard to change.
-But generally, they are an affordable and quick solution.
+Hanging ambient air cleaners work as a secondary cleaning system to remove the leftover residues of harmful fumes after the primary solutions.
+The units are typically installed 12-14 feet above the ground, either suspended from the ceiling or mounted on a wall.
+Generally, they are an affordable and quick solution.

 Why Is Welding Fume Hazardous?